Do price reductions attract customers in urban public transport? A synthetic control approach: Data

 First, we collected the number of passenger trips, which are standardized in Switzerland.
 The number of passenger trips counts how many passengers enter a company’s vehicle per year.
 Passenger trips are essential, as we want to measure the increase in public transportation use, which, e.g., could be due to a mode shift from car use to mass transportation.
-Today, companies mainly count passengers automatically, but in the past, this was often done by hand.
-Since 2005, TPG has experienced the highest increase in passenger trips (compared to Swiss transport companies in the donor pool), followed by TL operating in Lausanne, another city in the French-speaking part of Switzerland.
+Today, companies mainly count passengers automatically, but this was often done by hand in the past.
+This change of the counting system happened in Geneva from the years 2015 to 2016.
+Therefore, we adjust our TPG data from 2016 to 2019 based on the observed growth rate of the passenger trips to have a uniform panel dataset.\footnote{We have verified our adjustments with the transport company TPG.} Since 2005, TPG has experienced the highest increase in passenger trips (compared to Swiss transport companies in the donor pool), followed by TL operating in Lausanne, another city in the French-speaking part of Switzerland.
 However, since 2005, TPG, together with VBSG (St Gallen), has also experienced the highest increase in vehicle kilometres.
-The increase results from the previously mentioned extension of tram routes.
-Therefore, to mitigate changes in supply, i.e., an increase in a company's network, we use the previously discussed aggregate metric of passenger trips per vehicle kilometre as the outcome variable.
+The increase results from the extension of tram routes.
+Therefore, to mitigate changes in supply, i.e., external shocks increasing company's networks (see Assumption 5 in Section \ref{Assumptions}), we use the previously discussed aggregate metric of passenger trips per vehicle kilometre as the outcome variable.

 Consequently, companies with high-capacity utilization would have a high value in our dependent variable.
 Figure \ref{Ratio} shows the development of passengers per vehicle kilometre for companies operating in a city with more than 50,000 inhabitants over time.
 As expected, our metric is mainly robust against changes on the supply side.
 Moreover, this variable also serves as a proxy for an average passenger load rate.
 Considering CO\textsubscript{2} emissions, this is also important, as the average emissions of each individual passenger decrease when the metric increases.
 Finally, we also observe that TPG is not extreme in the values of the outcome variable before the intervention.
-This is important, as a weighted average of control companies might exist that approximate to the outcome trajectory of TPG \citep[for details, see also][]{abadie2021using}.
-Using statistical parlance, the pre-treatment outcomes of the treated unit are not 'too extreme' (too high or low) compared to the outcomes of the donor pool.
+This is important to define a weighted subset of control companies that is comparable to TPG (see Assumption 3 in Section \ref{Assumptions}).